 Imagine designing a new part of the application for a business that is not well defined yet.
-After a few knowledge-crushing sessions, you see the first boundaries of the new model and start to know how the business is running and decide to go DDD way.
-Together with the team, you are making proof of concept of the application, but you are also making a conscious decision to take a technical debt, just to speed up development.
+After a few knowledge-crushing sessions, you see the boundaries of the new model and start to know how the business is running and decide to go DDD way.
+Together with the team, you are making proof of concept of the application, but you are also making a conscious decision to take a technical debt, just to hasten development.
 After a few sprints, it appears that precious PoC became a production-working application that nobody wants to work with because of tests complexity and deployment problems.
 You are facing a time when you need to refactor your application and pay off the debt you took.

 What we will cover here

 We will walk through steps performed on real, production running application.
 Those steps allowed to separate Read Models into an independent application.
 As a result, data processing and deployment times will decrease, the coupling between modules will be reduced and development will become easier.
 This article will not explain what is Read Model or what is the difference between mentioned architecture styles.

 As a team, we were well prepared to design our application.
 As it was business-critical, we decided to use hexagonal architecture, although we pushed it to a state, that it became hard to maintain.